-The French know their way around food, and this recipe for green beans almondine is no exception.
+The French know their way around food, and this green beans almondine recipe is no exception.

-Cooking the beans in garlic-infused butter, then topping them with toasted almonds transforms them from a mere vegetable into a true delicacy!
+Cooking the beans in garlic-infused butter and then topping them with toasted almonds transforms them from a mere vegetable into a delicacy!

 I make green beans often.
 I love them simply cooked - boiled green beans are wonderful.
-I also enjoy sauteed green beans and roasted green beans.
+I also enjoy sauteed green beans, roasted green beans, and green beans with bacon.

 But there's something about green beans almondine.
-The combination of just-tender beans, garlic-infused butter, and toasted almonds is sublime.
+The combination of just-tender beans, garlicky butter, and toasted almonds is sublime.
 It's a wonderful fiesta of colors, flavors, and textures.

 Jump to: